NikiSura/UserProfileManagement/README.md

 The system follows a client-server architecture:

-- *Client*: The React.js frontend and the Telegram bot serve as the clients, providing interfaces for user interaction.
+- *Client-Side*: The client-side of the system includes the React.js frontend, the Telegram bot, and Postman.
+These components provide interfaces for user interaction and API testing.

 - *Server*: The Spring Boot API acts as the server, handling requests from clients, processing data, and interacting with the database.